Inside The Exclusive Community Where Kim & Kanye Just Purchased Property

 According to the L.A.
-Times, the purchase was made at the end of 2019, and the property cost $6.3 million.
+Times, the purchase was made at the end of 2019, and the property cost $6.3 million (£4.9 million).
 Kim and Kanye's new land is located inside La Quinta's Madison Club community.
-In addition to the fact that the property is super close to Kris Jenner's Coachella Valley mansion and land owned by Kylie Jenner, the Kardashian-Wests were likely drawn to the area because of the many amenities the Madison Club has to offer.
+In addition to the fact that the property is super close to Kris Jenner's Coachella Valley mansion and land owned by Kylie Jenner, the Kardashian-Wests were probably drawn to the area because of the many amenities the Madison Club has to offer.

 Advertisement

 According to the Madison Club's website, it's "the most exclusive private residential community in La Quinta," and fancies itself a "modern interpretation of California’s classic old-line country clubs."
-Unsurprisingly, the community includes a sprawling, state-of-the-art golf course, as well as a clubhouse that includes a fitness center, spa, game room, dining room, and private movie theater.
+Unsurprisingly, the community includes a sprawling, state-of-the-art golf course, as well as a clubhouse that includes a fitness centre, spa, game room, dining room, and private cinema.

 Advertisement